-Ants are especially drawn to menstrual blood because it contains protein, which is a good food source.
-Period blood also contains sodium which is necessary to balance their body fluids.
+Ants are especially drawn to menstrual blood because it contains protein, a good food source.
+Period blood also contains sodium which is necessary to balance body fluids.

 In addition, anything decomposing attracts ants, and menstrual blood is a by-product of the human body that starts decomposing once it is released.
-Ants have incredible olfactory receptors, and menstrual blood will often release a strong scent that will attract them.
+Ants have incredible olfactory receptors, and menstrual blood often releases a strong scent that will attract them.

 3. Human Scent

-The natural oils on humans skin can sometimes attract ants.
-There really isn’t any way to prevent this as the oils are something every human has.
-Frequently showing and wearing clean clothes can in some ways help limit the general oils and scents that the body emits, but that really is the best you can do.
+The natural oils on humans’ skin can sometimes attract ants.
+There isn’t any way to prevent this as the oils are something every human has.
+Frequently showing and wearing clean clothes can, in some ways, help limit the general oils and scents that the body emits, but that is the best you can do.